Victory for Olympic athletes in Germany to promote sponsors

 The IOC said it welcomed the ruling’s acceptance that stopping ambush marketing is a legitimate aim.

-“With its decision, the (agency) recognized that there are legitimate reasons for restricting individual athletes’ advertising opportunities in order to ensure the ongoing organization of the Olympic Games,” the IOC said in a statement.
+“With its decision, the (agency) recognized that there are legitimate reasons for restricting individual athletes’ advertising opportunities in order to ensure the ongoing organization of the Olympic Games,” the IOC said.
 “At the same time, any implementation of Rule 40 at the national level necessarily has to take all applicable laws and regulations as well as pertinent case law into account, in this instance, particular German case law.”

 The revised guidelines will stay in place through the 2026 Winter Olympics, the IOC said.